I’m Matt, a software creator. Here are things I do:

 The core project is called

 Lockheed Martin was my employer.
 While there, I worked on a wide range of products.
 You might have heard of some of them, like GPS or satellite phones.
 I also gained experience with Modeling and Simulation software, web applications, and complex configuration management implementations.

 I am a family man.
 I consider myself blessed to have a loving wife, Elease, and two great kids, Mark and Faye.
-My children are very young so my life is a little hectic, but that’s perfectly fine with me.
+My children are young so my life is a little hectic, but that’s perfectly fine with me.